Recent studies show that not only is sweating good for detoxification, sweating is how to clear BPA from your body naturally.

 One of the most pressing problems of our modern life is the ubiquitous presence of bisphenol A and phthalates in the bodily fluids of everyone.
 It has been found in the urine of infants, in the mother’s colostrum, and even in umbilical cord blood, suggesting universal exposure.

 Studies have shown that there are significant adverse effects on humans and the most vulnerable are fetuses, newborns and infants.
-As of December 2004, there were 115 published in vivo studies concerning low-dose effects of BPA, and 94 of these reported significant effects.
+As of December 2004, there were 115 published in vivo studies concerning low-dose effects of BPA, and 94 of these studies reported significant effects.

 In 31 publications with vertebrate and invertebrate animals, significant effects occurred below the predicted “safe” or reference dose of 50 μg/kg/day BPA).
+It’s clear that BPA is ubiquitous in the environment and that it has harmful effects on animals and humans.

 BPA is considered to be an endocrine disruptor because it interferes with processes that involve the hormone estrogen and can affect both females and males.
 Other hormones are also affected.